FoxCouncil/videojs-max-quality-selector/README.md

 ## Usage

 > ⚠ Warning: ⚠
- We require the https://github.com/videojs/videojs-contrib-quality-levels plugin to be included before ours.
+ For versions of VideoJS 7 and below, we require the https://github.com/videojs/videojs-contrib-quality-levels plugin to be included before ours.

 To include videojs-max-quality-selector on your website or web application, use any of the following methods.